exercism/go/exercises/concept/election-day/.docs/introduction.md

 The operation `*p` fetches the value stored at the memory address stored in `p`.
 This operation is often called "dereferencing".

-We can also use the derefering operator to assign a new value to the memory address referenced by the pointer:
+We can also use the dereference operator to assign a new value to the memory address referenced by the pointer:

 ```go
 var a int